It is one of the best loved stories of all time, and the second most famous Christmas story ever told.

 The tour will end with the intriguing fact that, in his original manuscript, Dickens forgot to reveal the fate of one of the novella's best-loved characters, before ending with the resounding repetition of that character's exclamation, "God Bless Us Every One!

-And, might we take this opportunity to wish you all a merry and sunny Christmas in July.
+And, might we take this opportunity to wish you all a merry Christmas.